flomotlik/blog/_posts/2013-04-22-From-tdd-to-bdd.markdown

 Many people refer to Behavior-driven development as "test-driven development done right" [3].
 In fact, Behavior-driven development is a set of best practices that advice you how to develop software by centering your users.

-I barely scratched the surface of Behavior-driven development here, so I especially recommend checking out the references and further infos.
+In the past software development was mainly about technical solutions.
+This has changed!
+Behavior-driven development focuses on the *purpose* of your work to people who will use it.
+This way you will create better software and successfully address your customers' needs.
+The technical solution arises from this process almost by itself.

 In the next few episodes of Testing Tuesday I will introduce a few tools for Behavior-driven development.
 Stay tuned!

+I barely scratched the surface of Behavior-driven development here, so I especially recommend checking out the references and further infos.

 References: